 In most cases, an occupancy permit or final approval, based on compliance with building codes and other applicable regulations/standards, must be issued by the local municipality before a project can be inhabited or used for its intended purpose.

-Goods and Services Tax (GST), Harmonized Sales Tax (HST) and Quebec sales tax (QST) constitute all applicable VAT in Canada; rates range from 5% to 15%, depending on the jurisdiction within Canada in which the transfer takes place.
+Goods and Services Tax (GST), Harmonized Sales Tax (HST) and Quebec Sales Tax (QST) constitute all applicable VAT in Canada, and the rates range from 5% to 15%, depending on the jurisdiction within Canada in which the transfer takes place.

 GST/HST/QST generally apply to the transfer of commercial real property, as well as new residential real property.
 The seller is responsible for collecting the applicable VAT from the buyer, except where the buyer is entitled to self-assess VAT (ie, buyers that are registered for VAT purposes and acquire real estate in the course of their commercial activities).
 Used residential real estate is generally exempt from VAT.
 Additionally, transfers of real property in the context of the sale of a business may be exempt from GST/HST/QST.

-Where land transfer tax is imposed, it typically applies to the transfer of real estate and not to transfers of shares of a corporation or (with exceptions, such as in Ontario) interests in a partnership that owns real estate.
+Where land transfer tax is imposed, it typically applies to the transfer of real estate and not to transfers of shares of a corporation or (with certain exceptions, including in Ontario and Quebec) interests in a partnership that owns real estate.
 In some jurisdictions, land transfer tax is payable on the conveyance of a leasehold interest in land if the lease term exceeds specified thresholds.

 In British Columbia, property transfer tax is currently only payable on registered transfers of real property; transfers of a beneficial interest in real estate do not trigger payment of property transfer tax.
 As a result, owners of commercial real estate often structure their ownership as a bare trust, with a nominee company holding the legal or registered title to the real estate in trust for the “real” or beneficial owner of the real estate.
 On closing, the seller transfers the shares of the nominee company and the beneficial interest in the property to the buyer, avoiding registration of a legal transfer of title in the Land Title Office.
-However, such transactions are anticipated to incur tax in the near future.
+However, such transactions are anticipated to incur tax in the near future, as the British Columbia provincial government has established a beneficial ownership registry, as discussed in 1.4 Proposals for Reform.

 Municipal property taxes are payable by the owner of the property and are generally passed on to tenants.
 These taxes are typically calculated based on the use and assessed value of the property.
 Some municipalities provide exemptions for public and/or non-profit organisations, or for geographical areas in which the municipality wishes to provide an incentive for development.

-The taxation of Canadian rental income for a non-resident of Canada depends partly on whether such income is characterised as income from property or income from carrying on a business.
+The taxation of rental income for a non-resident of Canada directly invested in Canadian real property depends partly on whether such income is characterised as income from property or income from carrying on a business.
 Generally, the more effort expended in respect of the property, the higher the likelihood it would constitute a business.

-Passive payments such as dividends, interest, royalties and rent made by a Canadian resident to a non-resident are subject to a Canadian withholding tax of 25%, which may be reduced by virtue of a tax treaty between Canada and the state of residence of the non-resident.
+Passive payments such as dividends, interest, royalties and rent made by a Canadian resident to a non-resident are subject to Part XIII Canadian gross withholding tax of 25%, which may be reduced by virtue of a tax treaty between Canada and the state of residence of the non-resident.

 As an alternative to the 25% gross withholding tax regime, a non-resident can make an election in respect of its passive rental income (a “Section 216 election”) that will allow it to file a Canadian income tax return and be taxed on a net basis (ie, after deducting its expenses associated with property).
 The rate of tax payable is the same as that paid by Canadian resident corporations.

-Non-residents are subject to Canadian income tax under the ITA if, amongst other things, they dispose of taxable Canadian property (TCP).
+Non-residents are subject to Canadian income tax under the Canadian Income Tax Act (ITA) if, among other things, they dispose of taxable Canadian property (TCP).
 For these purposes, TCP includes a direct interest in real property or an interest in a private corporation, partnership or trust where, at any time in the last 60 months prior to the date of disposition, more than 50% of the value of the interest is derived primarily from real property situated in Canada.
 Relief may be available under an applicable income tax treaty if the sale of an interest in a corporation, partnership or trust does not, at the time of sale, derive more than 50% of its value primarily from real property situated in Canada.

-Where a non-resident of Canada proposes to sell TCP, the purchaser may be required to withhold 25% (for non-depreciable capital property) or 50% (for depreciable property) from the purchase price, unless a clearance certificate is applied for and granted in advance.
+Where a non-resident of Canada proposes to sell TCP, the purchaser may be required to withhold 25% (for non-depreciable capital property) or 50% (for depreciable property) from the purchase price, unless the non-resident applies for and is granted a clearance certificate by the Canada Revenue Agency in advance of the date the property is disposed of.
 In addition, a non-resident must notify the Canadian taxing authorities about a disposition of TCP either before they dispose of the property or within ten days following the disposition.

 For a discussion of VAT on rent, see 6.7 Payment of VAT.